 Here are some myth-busting examples of great marketing advice that is horribly wrong for some companies:

 - Task orders are always wired.
 Some task orders are initiated by companies who inspire the customer to procure something.
 On some of those, the company provided information that may have influenced the RFP.
-On some of those, the company might have a close relationship with the customer.
+On some of those, the company might also have a close relationship with the customer.
 This is a minority of a minority and pretty far from “always.”
 On many contract vehicles, customers have trouble getting more than one or two bids on a task order.
 A viable alternative on a task order bid might have better odds of winning than a bid on a public RFP.
 And if the task order announcements are short notice and difficult to respond to, that just further limits the amount of serious competition.
 Blind bidding task orders is quick, low cost, high risk, and potentially lucrative.
 But even if you can win, you might not want to play in that market.
 It depends on the nature of what you offer and your ability to mitigate the performance risks.

 - You should never bid blind.
 If you sell certain commodities, you may only be able to bid RFPs blind, without any prior customer relationship or contact.
-If your customers are geographically dispersed, numerous, don’t publish forecasts, don’t initiate contact with vendors, and/or only rarely procure what you offer, it may not be possible to find and build a relationship in advance.
+If your customers are geographically dispersed, numerous, don’t publish forecasts, don’t initiate contact with vendors, and/or only rarely procure what you offer, it may not be possible to find the buyers and build a relationship in advance.
 If the customer cares more about qualifications than insight, you can bid blind and win if you can prove your qualifications.
-What matters more than whether you are bidding blind, is whether you are bidding because you have a competitive advantage or just because you can and are hoping for the best.
+What matters more than whether you are bidding blind is whether you are bidding because you have a competitive advantage or just because you can and are hoping for the best.

 So what should you do?

 If you give advice, make sure it's applicable to whoever you're giving it to.
+All companies are not the same as the companies you are familiar with.

 Access to premium content items is limited to PropLIBRARY Subscribers